atbradley/mysql-gspread-reporting/README.md

 #MySQL SQL Reports to Google Sheet

-This was written for [OCRA](http://brown.edu/go/ocra), but should be generic enough for any MySQL-backed application.
+This was written for Brown University's [Online Course Reserves Application](http://brown.edu/go/ocra), but should be generic enough for any MySQL-backed application (and should be easy enough to make more generic for other databases.

 ##Setup: